Cybervault-1/cybersecurity-portfolio1/02-splunk-siem-lab/case-03-failed-logins-spike/README.md

-## Summary
+## Executive Summary
-A password spray attack was detected against SecureCore Ltd targeting 9 user accounts simultaneously from a single IP address 192.168.1.77.
-The attacker deliberately stayed under the account lockout threshold — attempting only 2 failures per account.
-The attack succeeded against jsmith whose weak seasonal password Summer2026! was correctly guessed, resulting in lateral movement across 5 critical servers including the domain controller and backup server.
+An attacker used an automated tool to try one common password against every user account at SecureCore Ltd. By keeping the number of attempts low per account they stayed under the lockout threshold and avoided triggering any alerts.
+The attack worked against one account whose password matched the guess.
+After getting in the attacker moved across five internal servers including the domain controller and backup server within just over an hour.

 ---

 ## Scenario
-It is Friday afternoon at SecureCore Ltd. The SOC dashboard shows an unusual pattern — failed login attempts are appearing across 8 different user accounts almost simultaneously.
-Unlike a normal brute force attack, no single account has enough failures to trigger an account lockout alert.
-A SOC analyst is tasked with investigating whether this is a coordinated attack or a system malfunction.
+It is Friday afternoon at SecureCore Ltd. The SOC dashboard starts showing failed login attempts appearing across several different user accounts at almost exactly the same time.
+No single account has enough failures to trigger a lockout alert which makes this easy to miss.
+As the analyst on duty the task is to work out whether this is a real attack or just a coincidence and if it is an attack to find out which account was hit and what happened after.

-The analyst has access to Windows authentication logs ingested into Splunk and must prove this is a password spray attack, identify the compromised account, and trace all post-breach activity.
+The investigation uses Windows authentication logs loaded into Splunk to prove the spray pattern, identify the compromised account and trace the attacker's movement through the network.

 ## Objective
-Investigate suspicious authentication activity using Splunk, identify the password spray pattern, determine which account was compromised, trace post-breach lateral movement, and document all findings professionally.
+Use Splunk to investigate the suspicious authentication pattern, prove this is a password spray attack, identify which account was compromised, trace the post-breach lateral movement, and produce a clear professional report of the findings.

 ## Tools Used
 - Splunk Enterprise